destination-earth/DestinE_EUMETSAT_AlgaeStorm/README.md

 ## File descriptions

+`data_scripts` have the scripts for downloading the data in the DEDL s3 bucket.

 List of datasets used are in excel sheet `AlgaeStorm_datasets.xlsx`.

-`config` directory has

 `models` have the notebooks for processing the geotiffs and ML for making the prediction.

-`data_scripts` have the scripts for downloading the data in the DEDL s3 bucket.

 ## Funding